PhilChodrow/PIC16B/syllabus.md

 My implementation of specs grading in Fall '21 is *experimental*.
 There will likely be mistakes, and we will work through them together.
 I will do my best to make sure that you never suffer for mistakes that I make.
 In particular:

-> I will never modify the grading scheme in a way that reduces the total number of points or makes it significantly harder to earn points.
+> I will never modify the grading scheme in a way that makes it significantly harder to earn a given letter grade.

 <div class="fancy-h1">Assignments</div>